wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-web-parts/includes/4-exercise-extend-viva-connections-desktop-with-web-parts.md

 1. In a web browser, go to the SharePoint app catalog.
 1. From the side menu in the catalog, select **Apps for SharePoint**.
 1. Drag the *spfx-company-announcements-webpart.sppkg* file into the list.
 1. SharePoint asks you to confirm and deploy the package.
-Select **Deploy** to make the package available to install in SharePoint sites.
+Select **Deploy** to make the package available to install on SharePoint sites.

    :::image type="content" source="../media/4-sharepoint-app-catalog-prompt.png" alt-text="Screenshot of the SharePoint app catalog prompt to confirm deploying the uploaded solution package.":::